algorandfoundation/docs/docs/clis/indexer/util/block-generator/runner.md

   -p, --indexer-port uint                   Port to start the server at.
 This is useful if you have a prometheus server for collecting additional data. (default 4010)

-  -k, --keep-data-dir                       If set the validator will not delete the data directory after tests complete.

   -l, --log-level string                    LogLevel to use when starting Indexer. [error, warn, info, debug, trace] (default "error")

   -c, --postgres-connection-string string   Postgres connection string.